SoftwareAG/c8y-docs/src/documents/guides/concepts/interfacing-devices.html.md

 Besides remote control of devices, the other main responsibility of agents is to transmit data from sensors.
 This data can be of various types, as outlined in the domain model:

 -   Measurements are produced by reading sensor values.
 In some cases, this data is read in static intervals and sent to the platform (e.g., temperature sensors or electrical meters).
 In some cases, the data is read on demand or in infrequent intervals (e.g., health devices such as weight scales).
 Whatever protocol the device supports, the agent is responsible for converting it into a "push" protocol by uploading data to Cumulocity.
-The Java agent library simplifies regular polling of sensors through a scheduler (see the [developer's guide](/guides/developers-guide/installing-the-sdk)).
+The Java agent library simplifies regular polling of sensors through a scheduler (see the [Java agent](/guides/java/agents)).
 -   Events that need to be processed in near-real-time by IoT applications, e.g., notifications from a motion detector or transactions from a vending machine.
 -   Alarms are events that require human intervention, e.g., tamper events sent by an electrical meter.
 -   Audit logs are events that are recorded for risk management purposes, e.g., logon failures.